 He wasn’t kidding.
 In 1959, at age 31, Thompson debuted his Challenger I, a vehicle that tested the boundaries of automotive innovation.
 Packed with four Pontiac V8 engines and weighing in at more than 7,000 pounds, this was his ticket to ride.
 The car zoomed past 200 mph at Bonneville, then 300 mph.
 Then, during one run his oxygen hose malfunctioned, causing him to pass out at speed.
 Despite the scare, he set his sights on 400 mph.
 He just needed a little more horsepower.

 At the time, the one way land speed record stood at close to 403 mph.
-Brit John Cobb hit the mark in 1947 at the same salt flats.
+A British daredevile named John Cobb hit the mark in 1947 at the same salt flats.
 His car, the Railton Mobil Special, flew across the ground thanks to two W12 aero engines, each driving a different set of wheels.
 To match such a speed, Mickey equipped each of the Challenger’s Pontiac engines with its own supercharger.
-After some tinkering, his team loaded the rig onto a flatbed and pulled it toward Bonneville behind a Pontiac Stationwagon.
+After some tinkering, his team loaded the rig onto a flatbed and pulled it toward Bonneville behind a Pontiac Station wagon.
 It’s unclear if it was a Bonneville model, but I’ve got a feeling…

 Once every nut, bolt and oxygen hose had been triple checked, the Challenger I roared to life.
-Mickey would achieve his goal that day, hitting 406.6 mph in a one way pass.
-He was the first American to ever break the 400 mph mark.
+Mickey raced across the flats, hitting 406.6 mph in a one way pass.
+He had achieved what no American had done before, travel more than 400 mph without leaving the ground.

 On March 16, 1988 Mickey Thompson and his wife Trudy were executed by two men in the driveway of their Bradbury, California home.
-Suspicion around his former business partner Michael Frank Goodwin, who eventually left the country on his yacht.
-A conviction wouldn’t come until 2007, when Goodwin a life sentence for his role in orchestrating the slaying.
-The actual gunmen remain at large.
+Suspicion swirled around his former business partner Michael Frank Goodwin, who eventually left the country on his yacht.
+A conviction wouldn’t come until 2007, when Goodwin received a life sentence for his role in orchestrating the slaying, although the actual gunmen remain at large.
 Mickey Thompson Tires & Wheels survives today and continues to build record breaking products.